Skip to content

 A short, honest list.

 The honest summary is that the bread your friend ate in Rome was probably a different cultivar, milled less aggressively, baked with a slower fermentation, made without bromate or ADA, from wheat that hadn’t been sprayed with glyphosate ten days before it was cut.
 Any single one of those changes is small.
-All five stacked together is enough to explain why someone walks out of a Trattoria feeling fine and out of a Panera feeling like a brick.
+All five stacked together is enough to explain why the bread experience at a trattoria in Italy feels different from the bread experience at most American chain sandwich shops.

 The wheat isn’t magic.
 The supply chain is just different.